Bullying in schools

 You can read Tusla’s guidance on what to do if you suspect your child is a bully.

-How is bullying stopped?
+How is bullying behaviour stopped?

 If a child is being bullied at school, adult intervention is usually needed.
 Bullying must be challenged or it will become regular and get worse.